Chapter 7 Global and local spatial autocorrelation

 #We first plot the boundaries

-#Then we use the coordinates function to obtain the coordinates of the polygon centroids
+#Then we use the st_centroid and st_coordinates functions to obtain the coordinates of the polygon centroids

 plot(w, xy, col='red', lwd=2, add=TRUE)